Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

 22-Gauge Wire (Unusable)

-A 22-gauge wire is a bit on the thin side and may not provide all the power that the Ring Video Doorbell Pro needs.
+A 22-gauge wire is too thin and may not provide all the power that the Ring Wired Doorbell Plus needs.

 To determine if your wire is 22-gauge, unfold a standard paper clip.
 If the width is approximately the same as the clip, it's 22-gauge.